 According to Healthcare.gov, Medicaid and the Children’s Health Insurance Program (CHIP) are other public health options covering pregnant women who earn below particular income levels.
-One of the best things about going Medicaid is that you can apply at all times of the year, not just during Obamacare open enrollment.
+You can apply for Medicaid at all times of the year, not just during Obamacare open enrollment.
 See if you are eligible by checking our state-by-state guide to Medicaid.

-- Open an HSA or FSA.
+Open an HSA or FSA.
 A health savings or flexible spending account allows you to save pre-tax dollars for dedicated medical expenses for the entire family that run out of pocket.
-While FSAs are employer sponsored only, HSAs are available both through employers and to individual consumers, but only for depositing money towards paying out-of-pocket expenses for high deductible plans.
+While FSAs are employer-sponsored only, HSAs are available both through employers and to individual consumers, but only for depositing money toward out-of-pocket expenses for high deductible plans.
 In 2018, the annual HSA contribution limits for individuals with a high-deductible plan will be $3,450, while families with an high-deductible plan can contribute up to $6,900.
 We have a guide to opening an HSA here.

 Look into more affordable options.
 You may not even need to switch insurance providers, just policies.
 Downgrading from a PPO to an HMO may provide more limited network availability — so check first before making a move — but premium and copay expenses may be cheaper.

 Rent or subscribe.
 Subscribing to Amazon affiliates like Amazon Family can help you save money on baby stuff like diapers when buying them in bulk.
 Use the extra, freed up cash towards investing in your FSA, or to offset your associated healthcare expenses.